cb-agr/agriPlot/README.md

 <img src="/Users/christopherbach/OneDrive/Development/agriPlot/Images/fieldbook_boundary_with_points.png" alt="fieldbook boundary with plot points" height=300px>

 You can plot the vector shapefile output in QGIS.
-Further uses might include exporting a KML file from QGIS and loading it into a GIS iPhone application to take to the field.
+Further uses might include exporting a KML file from QGIS and loading it into a GIS iPhone/Android application to take to the field.

 <img src="/Users/christopherbach/OneDrive/Development/agriPlot/Images/field_boundaries.png" alt="field boundary in QGIS" height=300px>